DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 Arcade racing.
 No physics, no big goals, nothing serious.
 Just pure fun.
 Burn it out, [Burnout](https://www.nintendo.com/games/detail/burnout-paradise-remastered-switch/)!

+#### CarX Drift Racing

+{% include image path="carx-drift.jpg" alt="CarX Drift Racing" link=true %}

+I absolutely like racing drift games from the tines of NFS: Underground.
+And [CarX Drift Racing](https://www.nintendo.com/games/detail/carx-drift-racing-online-switch/) is something that makes my heart beats faster.
+Each auto has its own personality.
+It wasn't easy to start and understand the physics.
+But a combination of good car, tuning, and track finally gave me the perfect pleasure.

 #### GRID Autosport

 {% include image path="grid.jpg" alt="GRID Autosport" link=true %}